zm-git-dev/vogue/README.md

 All views in vogue should be self explanatory.
 There should be no further documentation needed to be able to be interpret the content of the web page.

 ## Back End
-The trending database is a Mongo database.
-It contains the following collections:
+The trending database is a Mongo database consisting of following collections:

 - sample - holds lims specific data on sample level. keys are lims sample ids
 - sample_analysis - holds data from diferent pipeliens on sample level. keys are lims sample ids